tupakkatapa/coditon-md/README.md

-# Coditon Blog
+# Coditon-MD

-Simple yet customizable, self-hosted blog platform designed to dynamically render Markdown files as HTML content from a specified directory.
+Simple yet customizable, self-hosted platform designed to dynamically render Markdown files as HTML content from a specified directory.

 My own instance is up and running at: https://blog.coditon.com